Major Problems Faced by Foreigners Of Malaysia Sdn Bhd Company

 Without the company bank account, she could not deposit the capital monies into the Company!
 Malaysia Ministry Trade Consumerism required minimum paid up capital of RM 1 million while Immigration Department required RM500,000 paid up capital.
 No work permit, no bank account!
 No bank account no WRT license!
 No WRT license, no work permit!

 CASE EXAMPLE NO. 3- Wrong Type of Visa

-Mr Shamsul, Bangladesh, a MM2H visa holder went ahead to register Company and reliased it is not possible to open bank account as bankers required valid work permit under the company he registered.
-Any other form of visa ie MM2H, student visa, guardian, dependent and professional visa is not permitted to open the company bank account for the company they owned.
+Mr. Shamsul, Bangladesh, an MM2H visa holder went ahead to register Company and realised it is not possible to open a bank account as bankers required valid work permit under the company he registered.
+Any other form of visa ie MM2H, student visa, guardian, a dependent and professional visa is not permitted to open the company bank account for the company they owned.